thecodecousins/thecodecousins/content/posts/pandoc/pandoc.md

 **Integrated Software**

-Thus we want to make our slide looks like *LaTeX* typesets so a Basic LaTeX packages is required. \
+Thus we want to make our slide looks like *LaTeX* typesets so a Basic LaTeX package is required. \
-I strongly recommend not just installing the TeX compiler, but *all* TeX packages for your own convenience, so you have everything offline already.
-This will be a big download at first, but nowadays the storage space should be minimal.
+I strongly recommend not just installing the TeX compiler, but *all* TeX packages for your own convenience, so you have everything available offline.

 **On GNU/Linux:**